An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Basic Setup

 \subsection{Problem Settings and Notations}

-We conceptualize AUC analysis within an estimand-oriented framework centered on two fundamental objectives.
-First, AUC estimation should be anchored to a prespecified target population that defines the clinical context and case mix for which diagnostic or prognostic accuracy is intended.
+We conceptualize AUC analysis within an estimand-oriented framework centered on two objectives.
+First, AUC estimation should be anchored to a prespecified target population, which defines the clinical context and case mix for which diagnostic or prognostic accuracy is intended.
 Such anchoring ensures that the estimand answers a population-specific question: how well does the test discriminate within this intended population?
-Second, AUC comparison requires benchmarking multiple AUCs against a common target population, ensuring that observed differences reflect genuine variation in discriminatory performance rather than shifts in prevalence, disease spectrum, or covariate distributions across studies or cohorts.
-Framing AUC in this manner distinguishes design from analysis, yields interpretable population-specific estimates, and enables valid, equitable cross-study comparisons of biomarkers and predictive signatures.
+Second, AUC comparison requires benchmarking multiple AUCs against a common target population, so that observed differences reflect genuine discrimination performance rather than shifts in prevalence, disease spectrum, or covariate distributions across studies.
+Framing AUC in this manner distinguishes design from analysis, yields interpretable population-specific estimates, and supports fair cross-study comparisons of biomarkers and predictive signatures.

-To infer the AUC for the target population from the validation cohort, we must address the possibility that the cohort was obtained through biased sampling, a non-randomized study design, or other limitations that reduce its external validity.
-In such cases, the validation cohort is only partially representative of the target population, leading to what is often referred to as a nested design \citep{Dahabreh2021}.
-When available, additional observational data that better represent the target population, such as real-world data (RWD), can be leveraged to help generalize results from the validation cohort upward to the target population.
-In practice, however, only summary statistics from the target or observational population (e.g., covariate means and variances) may be available.
-This motivates the development of estimators that remain valid when either individual-level observational data or only summary-level covariate information is accessible.

-The data structure of the primary problem is illustrated in Figure \ref{fig:data_structure1}.
-The broader target population, or superpopulation, is denoted as